Saltiest-Hacker-News-Trolls-2/backend/README.md

 Method used: **[POST]** `/api/users/:id/favorites`

-On Success: Returns an object containing the ID of the added comment.
+On Success: Returns an updated list of the user's favorites.

 Parameters: